dani-lbnl/ImageXD_2017/README.md

 ## What: classify abstract samples into 2 classes

-Dataset consists of two classes, containg 2,000 files each, separated in 2 folders.
+Dataset consists of two classes, containg 2,000 files each, separated in 2 folders (bcc and hcpnone).
 Each file represents a sample obtained from simulation of a scattering pattern, which produces an image that can be very abstract to non-beamline scientists.

 ## Where: